Debt consolidation does not erase debt, but it can be helpful in reducing your interest rate on debt you owe.

 Debt consolidation is not always a good idea.
 It won’t fix your financial problems if:

 You have an excessive spending habit.
 Consolidation is not a magic pill for all your financial worries.
 If you have poor spending habits and aren’t sticking to a reasonable budget, you will likely fail to repay your consolidation loan or line of credit.
 And consolidation will only further weaken your finances.
 Consolidation only makes sense if you have a plan to avoid getting into debt in the future.

 You are buried in debt.
 If your total debt is over half your annual income, then consolidation likely won’t be effective.
-You may need to explore more vigorous debt relief options like the fresh start of Chapter 7 bankruptcy.
+You may need to explore more vigorous debt relief options like Chapter 7 bankruptcy.

 If you owe a manageable amount of debt and have good credit, debt consolidation is an important tool worth considering.
 Debt consolidation does not erase debt, but it can be helpful in reducing your interest rate on debt you owe.
 We suggest using the nonprofit Greenpath for debt consolidation to help you think through the options if that is the direction you choose.
 They’ve prepared this resource on how to get started: Looking To Get Out of Debt in 2019?
 Here’s How to Start.